Mean, Median, Mode: How to Calculate & Relationship Explained

-Imagine you’re a teacher who wants to know the average test score of your class.
-The scores are as follows:
+Imagine you're a teacher calculating the average test score for your class.
+The scores are:

-Next, divide the sum by the total number of scores (7):
+Step 2: Divide by the number of scores (7):

 Calculate Mean in Excel

-- Click on an empty cell where you want the mean to be displayed.
+1. Click on an empty cell where you want the result

 Calculate Mean in R